Label305/Auja-Laravel/README.md

 [![Total Downloads](https://poser.pugx.org/label305/auja-laravel/downloads.svg)](https://packagist.org/packages/label305/auja-laravel)
 [![Latest Unstable Version](https://poser.pugx.org/label305/auja-laravel/v/unstable.svg)](https://packagist.org/packages/label305/auja-laravel)

-[Auja](http://label305.github.io/Auja/) is an easy-to-use and easy-to-implement back-end interface.
+Auja is an easy-to-use, easy-to-implement admin interface.
 It provides an easy and intuitive way for you to view and manipulate your data, so you can focus on more important matters.
-Auja is designed to be both user-friendly _and_ developer-friendly by providing you with tools to setup your back-end in no more than five minutes.
+Auja is designed to be both user-friendly _and_ developer-friendly by providing you with tools to setup your admin interface in a couple of minutes.

-Auja's basis is the [Auja JavaScript repository](https://github.com/Label305/Auja), which provides the graphical user interface.
-To determine its content, it relies on specific JSON messages.
+The [Auja javascript frontend](https://github.com/Label305/Auja) provides the graphical user interface.
+To determine its content, it relies on a JSON web-service you implement.
 [Auja-PHP](https://github.com/Label305/Auja-PHP) in turn, provides an Object Oriented approach to provide these JSON messages in PHP.
-In this repository you will find a Laravel implementation which you can use to setup Auja in a matter of minutes.
+In this repository you will find a Laravel implementation which you can use to setup Auja for your Laravel project.

 ## Related repositories